 An in-depth look at transactional data is irreplaceable

-Prior to the practice of looking at transactional data, potential buyers would review profit and loss statements and trial balances without the detailed understanding of what areas the company was performing in and where there were weaknesses.
+Prior to the practice of looking at transactional data potential buyers would review profit and loss statements and trial balances without the detailed understanding of what areas the company was performing in and where there was weaknesses.
 This deep drill down into the data allows buyers and seller to answer questions they never have been able to before, like what customers are we at-risk of losing?
-What is the real customer retention rate?
+What is real the customer retention rate?
 Why are certain geographic markets underperforming?
 What products and services are creating the most and least margin?
 Are products priced correctly?
-Which end markets are we failing to penetrate?
+Which end-markets are we failing to penetrate?
 And does our product portfolio contain the right mix?
 Being able to answer these types of questions allows buyers to make informed decisions about where the business is headed and why.